2 killed, 10 wounded in shootings near New Orleans parade route

-NEW ORLEANS (AP) — Two people were killed and 10 others were wounded in two separate shootings along a parade route and celebration on Sunday, authorities said.
+NEW ORLEANS (AP) — Two people were killed and 10 others were wounded in two separate shootings along a New Orleans parade route and celebration attended by thousands on Sunday, authorities said.
 There were no immediate arrests.

 Officers responding to reports of gunfire shortly after 3:30 p.m. on an avenue in the city's St. Roch neighborhood found eight victims with gunshot wounds, according to a news release from the New Orleans Police Department.
 All eight were taken to hospitals in unknown condition.
 Police later said a ninth wounded person arrived at a hospital via a private car.